CopterExpress/clever-show-ds/README.md

 ## Manage copters from QGroundControl

 All telemetry from copters is passed to 14550 UDP port.
-You can run QGroundCOntrol with default settings and see the telemetry from all generated copters:
+You can run QGroundControl with default settings and see the telemetry from all generated copters:

 ![Telemetry data in QGC](docs/assets/copters-qgc.png)